Lean and Agile practices for hardware product development and engineering

 Davar Azarmi is a multidisciplinary professional with more than 16 years of experience in variety of IT and business roles.
 He is proficient in areas such as strategic management, IT management, change management, software engineering, lean and agile methodologies and data analytics.
 He has supported a microchip producer to adapt Agile way of working at scale.
 As a result, they improved their quality and time to market drastically and managed their budgets and resources better.

-Watch an Aftermovie of the last Agile for Hardware 2019 conference by clicking below.
+Watch the after movie of last year’s Agile for Hardware 2019 conference.
 Follow the website for announcements: www.agilehardware.eu

 Each course day starts around 9:00 and ends at 17:00 hours, including lunch and intermission.